 Ian Reeves is a former editor of Press Gazette, the weekly magazine covering news and developments throughout the journalism industry.
 He oversaw the magazine’s move into web publishing and was responsible for developing the Student Journalism Awards, the Magazine Design and Journalism Awards, and the innovative Press Cadets project.
 He was also instrumental in establishing the National Newspaper Hall of Fame.
 He was weekly business writer of the year in 2003’s Periodical Publishers Association awards, an award for which he has been nominated on three other occasions.
 He was nominated as weekly editor of the year in 2006 by the British Society of Magazine Editors.

 In the 1990s he was editor of Central Press Features, which syndicated copy all over the world.
 A former engineer, he began his journalism career on magazines including The Engineer and Electronics Times.
 He continues to write about business and media issues for titles including the Guardian and The Independent, and has a particular interest in digital media publishing.
-He designed and built the Centre's live publishing web stie at www.centreforjournalism.co.uk and the Centre's unique iPad app, available from the App Store.
-He is co-editor of What Is Local?
+He designed and built the Centre's live publishing web site at www.centreforjournalism.co.uk and the Centre's unique iPad app, available from the App Store.
+He is lead author of the 5th edition of the Newspapers Handbook (Routledge 2014), and co-editor of What Is Local?
 Grassroots journalism - its death and rebirth published by Abramis in 2012.
+He is a director of KMTV, the local television services for Kent which is based in studios at the Centre for Journalism.

 Anastasia joined the University of Kent in 2002 as PA to the Director of Operations at Medway and was heavily involved in the transfer of the university's provision to the new multiversity campus at Chatham Maritime.
 Anastasia has a broad PA experience gained ina variety of commercial and business enterprises including Aquascutum in London and Price Waterhouse in Turin.
 She is bilingual in Italian and also speaks French.